 He was born in Houston Dec.
-5, 1966, the son of Ramiro and Maria de Jesus Cantú, natives of small towns near Monterrey in Mexico.
-He is the fifth of eight children five boys and three girls.
+5, 1966, the son of Ramiro and Maria de Jesus Cantú, natives of small towns near Monterrey, Mexico.
+He is the fifth of eight children - five boys and three girls.

-He attended Holy Name Catholic School and St. Thomas High School in Houston, and he earned his bachelor of arts degree from the University of Dallas in 1989.
+He attended Holy Name Catholic School and St. Thomas High School in Houston, and he earned a bachelor of arts degree from the University of Dallas in 1989.
 He has master's degrees in divinity and in theological studies (1994) from the University of St. Thomas in Houston.
-He was ordained a priest May 21, 1994, for what is now the Archdiocese of Galveston-Houston.
-In 2000, he earned his licentiate of sacred theology from the Pontifical Gregorian University in Rome; he also has a doctorate of sacred theology in dogmatic theology from the Gregorian.
+He was ordained a priest May 21,1994, for what is now the Archdiocese of Galveston-Houston.